Flexible research careers funding policies

 Cancer Research UK may provide a costed grant extension for the Fellowship up to the period equivalent to the period of leave taken, where the research activities of the Fellowship have continued during the Fellow’s period of leave.

 In these circumstances, any remaining underspend should be used in the first instance to fund cost extensions; however, additional cost requests will be considered if the underspend is not sufficient.
-Requests for costed extensions should be made to Cancer Research UK 9-12 months before the originally scheduled end date.
+Requests for costed extensions should be made to Cancer Research UK as early as possible before the end date and within 6 months of the originally scheduled end date.
 Any additional costs requested must be direct research costs only (e.g. research related consumables and direct research salaries as per our Costs Guidance).

 Requests for such cost extensions will be considered on a case-by-case basis and the Grantholder must provide assurance that there will be adequate supervision for research staff during this period.

 Cancer Research UK will also consider supporting the continuation of a Grant on a part-time, flexible working basis to allow researchers to combine caring responsibilities or any other reason and their academic research.
 Cancer Research UK will always consider requests as long as they fit in with the needs of the employing Host Institution.
-As a general rule, where the Grantholder is a Cancer Research UK Fellow, we expect at least 0.5 FTE or 80% of the Fellow’s working hours, whichever is greater, to be spent on academic research by the Fellow.
+As a general rule, where the Grantholder is a Cancer Research UK Fellow and Cancer Research UK pays their salary, we expect at least 0.5 FTE or 80% of the Fellow’s working hours, whichever is greater, to be spent on academic research by the Fellow.

 Any of the above requests to change the structure or period of the Grant must be made in writing by the Host Institution and approved by Cancer Research UK in advance of the period of leave commencing.

 CRUK is a signatory to ‘UK clinical academic training in medicine and dentistry: principles and obligations’.
-In the event of a Cancer Research UK Clinical Fellow or Clinical Research Training Fellow having changed employers to become a new employee of the Host Institution as a result of taking up a Grant in order to pursue their career pathway, certain accrued employment rights which are linked to continued service of employment must be recognised and protected by the Host Institution.
-These rights include, but are not limited to, parental leave and other long-term leave.
+In the event of a Cancer Research UK Clinical Fellow or Clinical Research Training Fellow having changed employers to become a new employee of the Host Institution as a result of taking up a Grant in order to pursue their career pathway, certain occupational benefits, which have accrued as a result of continuous service of employment must be recognised and protected by the Host Institution.
+This includes any changes in employer from a NHS trust/board to an academic institution or vice versa.
+In principle, there should be no detriment to moving in either direction.
+These include as a minimum all family and care-related leave and pay (not limited to gender or sexual orientation) and sick leave and pay (irrespective of disability status or health history).

 We offer a range of fellowships, bursaries and other support to help outstanding scientists and clinicians develop their independent research careers.